vmware-tanzu/tanzu-dev-portal/content/practices/molecule-map/index.md

 ### Sample Agenda & Prompts
 1. Draw an example molecule on the whiteboard

-   - Persona — Who are we helping? (use the Personas practice, coming soon) practice if you haven't created one yet)
+   - Persona — Who are we helping? (use the [Personas](/practices/personas) practice) practice if you haven't created one yet)
    - Problem — What is one of their problems?
    - Solution — What is our solution?